sivaprasath-25017023/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 ## Algorithm

-1.Import the required packages and print the present data.
+1.Import the required packages and print the present data

 2.Print the placement data and salary data.